LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 ##### tablet_stat_update_interval_second

 - Default: 300
+- Type: Long
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The time interval at which the FE retrieves tablet statistics from each BE.
+- Introduced in: -

+##### enable_sync_tablet_stats

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: For testing statistics behavior.
+Whether to enable synchronous tablet statistics collection.
+- Introduced in: -

+##### tablet_collect_interval_seconds

+- Default: 60
+- Type: Long
+- Unit: Seconds
+- Is mutable: Yes
+- Description: Time interval to collect tablet info from backend.
+- Introduced in: -

+##### tablet_collect_timeout_seconds

+- Default: 60
 - Type: Int
 - Unit: Seconds
-- Is mutable: No
+- Is mutable: Yes
-- Description: The time interval at which the FE retrieves tablet statistics from each BE.
+- Description: Timeout for calling BE get_tablets_info RPC.
 - Introduced in: -

 ##### max_automatic_partition_number